How to do a quick vintage nightstand makeover with paint and a few pieces of hardwood flooring!

 This is what they look like.

-Since the top shelf is so deep, I opted for a skinny little roller.
+Since the top shelf is so deep, I opted for a skinny little roller to pretty up this vintage nightstand makeover.

 I used primer.